-- Level 1 inputs are based upon unadjusted quoted prices for identical instruments traded in active markets. - Level 2 inputs are based upon quoted prices for similar instruments in active markets, quoted prices for identical or similar instruments in markets that are not active, and model-based valuation techniques for which all significant assumptions are observable in the market or can be corroborated by observable market data for substantially the full term of the assets or liabilities. - Level 3 inputs are generally unobservable and typically reflect management's estimates of assumptions that market participants would use in pricing the asset or liability.
-The fair values are therefore determined using model-based techniques that include option pricing models, discounted cash flow models, and similar techniques.
+- · Level 1-inputs are based upon unadjusted quoted prices for identical instruments traded in active markets. - Level 2-inputs are based upon quoted prices for similar instruments in active markets, quoted prices for identical or similar instruments in markets that are not active and model-based valuation techniques for which all significant assumptions are observable in the market or can be corroborated by observable market data for substantially the full term of the assets or liabilities. - Level 3-inputs are generally unobservable and typically reflect management's estimates of assumptions that market participants would use in pricing the asset or liability.
+The fair values are therefore determined using model-based techniques that include option pricing models, discounted cash flow models and similar techniques.

-In accordance with the fair value hierarchy, described above, the following table shows the fair value of the Company's financial instruments that are required to be measured at fair value as of September 30, 2009.
-Derivatives not designated as hedging instruments primarily represent the balances below and the gains and losses on these financial instruments are included as other expenses in the statement of operations.
+In accordance with the fair value hierarchy, described above, the following table shows the fair value of the Company's financial instruments that are required to be measured at fair value as of September 30, 2010.
+Derivatives not designated as hedging instruments primarily represent the balances below and the gains and losses on these financial instruments are not material to the statement of operations.
 Derivatives designated as hedging instruments are not material to the Company's financial statements.

-September 30, 2009
+Fair Fair Value Measurements as of September 30, 2010

-(Level 1) (Level 2) (Level 3) Total
+(Level 1) Total

+(in millions)

-Other Current Assets: (in milli ons)
+Other Current Assets:

-Foreign Currency Forward Exchange Contracts (a) 3 3

-Other Current Liabilities: 5 J

-Foreign Currency Forward Exchange Contracts (a) (14) (14)
+Foreign Currency Forward Exchange Contracts (a) \$ - \$ 4 \$ - \$ 4

-Other Non Current Liabilities: , ,
+Other Current Liabilities:

-Foreign Currency Forward Exchange Contracts (a)
+Foreign Currency Forward Exchange Contracts (a) \$ - \$ (6) \$ - \$ (6)

-Total \$ (11) \$ (11)